TitaniumCladStudios/Easel-UI/README.md

 ## Usage

-### Creating a new Easel

-To place a new canvas on the Easel, click on the Easel icon in your toolbar to bring up the Easel menu.
-Then click "New".
-You'll know it worked because you'll see a 1 pixel wide red border on the edges of your screen.

-If you click "New" again after creating an Easel, you'll be prompted if you want to start over.

 ### Adding an Image to the Easel

 To upload your Figma component, export it in its standard size as a PNG.
 Then,